Create a classic workspace

 - Be sure that you understand all configuration settings before you create a new workspace.
 Workspace configurations cannot be modified after you create the workspace.

 - You must have some required Google permissions on your account, which can be a Google Account or a service account.
-See Required permissions.
+See Required permissions for workspace creation.

 - Be sure you have enough Google Cloud resource quotas needed for the workspace.
 Request a quota increase if you need to.